-Modernisation and transformation of the NSS and specifically the NSO can be achieved through the updating of the Statistics Legislation in countries relative to the establishment of an integrated NSS.
-The actions included under this heading should also focus on the review and updating of Statistics Legislation based on the CARICOM Model Bill.
-The updated legislation can serve to establish an NSO that has greater autonomy with a Board of Directors and the process of recruiting the Head of the NSO.
+Modernisation and transformation of the NSS and specifically of the NSO is to be achieved through the updating of the Statistics Legislation in countries relative to the establishment of an integrated NSS.
+The actions included under this heading will also focus on the review and updating of Statistics Legislation based on the CARICOM Model Bill.10 The updated legislation will serve to establish an NSO that is semi-autonomous.
 The establishment of committees by the Board of Directors can also be undertaken.
-The development of Statistics Regulations and formal Memoranda of Understanding (MOUs) can serve to make operational the legislation and to establish a modernised entity.
+The development of Statistics Regulations and formal Memoranda of Understanding (MOUs) will serve to make operational the legislation and to establish a modernised entity and NSS.

 GOV3.
-Enable the Development of Coordinated National Statistical Systems
+Enable the Development of Coordinated National Statistical Systems (NSSs)

-At the national level the National Statistical System (NSS) comprises the national statistical office (NSO)13 and the units and other agencies that produce statistics as part of their administrative responsibilities in Ministries, Departments and Agencies (MDAs).
-The NSO should play a key role in coordinating the statistics produced in the NSS, ensuring that these statistics are harmonised nationally and attain a high quality, in accordance with stated norms and standards of the CSS such as the CQAF.
-Effective coordination should also enable the exchange of data across agencies in the production of official statistics, in keeping with the confidentiality provisions under the statistics legislation.
-Therefore, an effectively coordinated
+At the national level the National Statistical System (NSS) comprises the national statistical office (NSO)11 and the units and other agencies that produce statistics as part of their administrative responsibilities in Ministries, Departments and Agencies (MDAs).
+The NSO is to play a key role in coordinating the statistics produced in the NSS, ensuring that these statistics are harmonised nationally and attain a high quality, in accordance with stated norms and standards of the CSS such as the CQAF.
+Effective coordination will also enable the exchange of data across agencies in the production of official statistics, in keeping with the confidentiality provisions under the statistics legislation.
+Therefore, an effectively coordinated NSS can enhance the availability and use by the NSOs of administrative data from the MDAs, for statistical purposes only.